Exxon Mobil profit sinks, Chevron rises as both boost output

 Chevron earnings rose 26%, in line with forecasts, as it benefited from a one-time, $1-billion breakup fee from Anadarko Petroleum (APC.N), which accepted a higher bid from Occidental Petroleum (OXY.N) after agreeing to sell itself to Chevron.

-Shares of both companies were down in midday trading with Exxon off 1.5% at $71.52 a share and Chevron fractionally lower $120.28 as the market fell on U.S.-China trade concerns.
+Shares of both companies fell on Friday with Exxon off 1% at $71.75 a share and Chevron down a penny at $120.73 as the market fell on U.S.-China trade concerns.

 Exxon’s weaker earnings mirrored those at rivals Royal Dutch Shell (RDSa.L) and Total SA (TOTF.PA), and both U.S. companies said natural gas prices and chemical margins fell from a year-earlier.

 Shell’s profit was its smallest in 30 months, due to weaker chemicals, refining and tumbling natural gas prices.
 Total also cited weaker natural gas and refining operations for earnings that fell 19% from a year ago.

 Exxon’s net income fell to $3.13 billion, or 73 cents per share, in the second quarter, from $3.95 billion, or 92 cents per share, last year.
 Analysts had slashed their estimates last month after the company disclosed weaker results in natural gas, chemicals and refining.